 But one letdown with Hostinger is that their entry-level shared hosting plans don’t come with free SSL, also if you want to create addon domains to host multiple websites on your Hostinger plan, then these addon domains don’t come with free SSL either.

-You could, of course, go ahead and buy a premium SSL certificate but there is a free and easy alternative.
+You could, of course, go ahead and buy a premium SSL certificate from Hostinger but there is a free and easy alternative.

 This step-by-step guide walks you through how to install a free SSL certificate issued by Let’s Encrypt, and use ZeroSSL free online tool to install the certificate on your website hosted on Hostinger.